BYE – LAWS

 - 3.7 The Convenors of each section of sports shall not automatically become captains in their respective sports.

 - 3.8 The Convenors of each section shall take the Chair at their respective Sub-Committee Meetings and shall be responsible for

 filing a report with the Hon.
 Secretary within three days of such meetings, of all the business transacted thereat.
 Such reports shall be filed for record purposes and circulated where necessary for the information of the General Committee.

 3.9 The Convenors of each section shall file a notice of their respective Sub-Committee meetings with the Hon.
 Secretary at least 48 hours before the meeting is convened for the information of the General Committee.
 The Officers of the Club shall be ex-officios of all Sub- Committee meetings.

 4.1 Sub-Committees shall have the powers to:

-- (d) decide the days of the weeks when the court/green/grounds shall be opened/closed; (Notice of such decision to be appropriately displayed at the grounds and in the Club House)
+- (d) decide the days of the weeks when the court/green/grounds shall be opened/closed; (Notice of such decision to be appropriately displayed at the grounds and on the Clubs Notice Board)

 (f) reserve court/green/grounds for special games or competitions;

 - 5.1 Food, provisions, wines and liquors shall not be brought into the Club Premises for consumption.
 For special occasions where outside food or beverages need to be brought into the club for consumption, members must seek the prior approval of the Bar Convenor or the Hon.
 Secretary.